A Beginner’s Guide to Loft Insulation

 Around 75% of the total heat loss that occurs from your home can occur in this way.
-That’s why it’s so important to include a radiant heat barrier to improve overall insulation performance, improves comfort in your home and reduce your energy costs.
+It is important to include a radiant heat barrier to improve overall insulation performance comfort in your home and reduce your energy costs.

-Multifoil insulations such as SuperFOIL address all three elements, Don’t forget, this is also one of the reasons why NASA chose advanced multifoil technology for their space missions.
+Multifoil insulation such as SuperFOIL address all three elements.
+Don’t forget, this is also one of the reasons why NASA chose advanced multifoil technology for their space missions.

-More traditional forms of loft insulation such as glass wool, high density foam boards and even natural insulation products do slow down heat loss but have low reflective ratings and high emissivity ratings and don’t offer the same benefits.
+More traditional forms of loft insulation such as glass wool and even natural insulation products slow down heat loss, but they have some disadvantages.
+They often have low reflective ratings and high emissivity ratings.
+They also don’t offer all the same benefits as multifoil insulations.

 What to consider before insulating your loft:

 You should bear in mind several factors before you insulate your loft.
 These considerations will help you find the optimal solution for your space.
 How to insulate your roof depends on your property’s requirements; keep reading to find out the best solution for your loft.

 1. Do you want your loft to be a cold or warm space?